-But the Fibonacci and the Reverse Martingale strategies show an inverted trend.
-Meaning that it took more bets on average to lose than to double my money.
-Which means I have the ability to predict whether the game I’m playing is heading to me losing my money or not.
+But the Fibonacci and the Reverse Martingale strategies show an inverted trend: It took more bets on average to lose than to double my money.
+This means that I have the ability to predict whether the game I am playing is moving in the direction of me losing money or not.

-If we take the Fibonacci strategy for example, I could add another rule to my betting system: if I don’t succeed in doubling my money in 216 rounds, I stop playing no matter how much money I have left.
-I could play with this number and set it to 220 or 250 or 300 instead of exactly 216, it doesn’t matter, depends on how safe you want to play.
+If we take the Fibonacci strategy for example, I could add another rule to my betting system: If I do not succeed in doubling my money in 216 rounds, I stop playing no matter how much money I have left.
+I could play with this number and set it to 220 or 250 or 300 instead of exactly 216 – it does not matter – it depends on how safely you want to play.

-This decreases your risk of playing tremendously.
-And if I return to “loosing less than $100” from the previous section, this information helps me lose even less because I don’t walk away when I don’t have enough money any more to place the next bet but I walk away sooner, according to my statistic of playing a million roulette games with this strategy.
+This tremendously decreases your risk of playing.
+And if I return to ‘loosing less than $100‘ from the previous section, this information helps me lose even less because I do not walk away when I do not have enough money anymore to place the next bet.
+I walk away sooner, according to my statistic of playing a million roulette games with this strategy.

 SHOULD I GO FOR THE MONEY OR FUN?

-As long as I’ve known roulette and different players, I’ve also known that they play roulette for two different reasons:
+As long as I have known roulette and different players, I have also known that they play roulette for two different reasons:

 - To win some extra money or

-Even though the aim of my million games strategy test was to help you with the first goal, let me say two sentences about the second one here.
+Even though the aim of my million games strategy test was to help you with the first goal, let me comment on the second one.

-If you’re looking to have fun, I’m assuming you want to play as long as you can without losing a fortune.
-Which means you want to make as many bets as possible during a single game without reloading your wallet.
+If you are looking to have fun, I assume that you want to play as long as you can without losing a fortune.
+This means that you want to make as many bets as possible during a single game without reloading your wallet.

-According to the bottom right chart, the Fibonacci strategy is the obvious winner here by far, which let me play almost 400 bets per game on average regardless of either losing or doubling my money at the end.
-That is about 12 times more than any other strategy.
+According to the bottom right chart, the Fibonacci strategy is the obvious winner for this by far.
+It let me play almost 400 bets per game on average, regardless of either losing or doubling my money in the end.
+This is about 12 times more than any other strategy.

 WHICH STRATEGY IS THE BEST?